About Us

 The Bureau de la sécurité privée (BSP) was created by the Private Security Act (PSA), which came into force in its entirety on July 22, 2010.

-It is the self-regulatory body that governs the private security industry in Quebec, more specifically the six major activity sectors defned in Section 1 of the PSA:
+It is the self-regulatory body that governs the private security industry in Quebec, more specifically the six major activity sectors defined in Section 1 of the PSA:

 The BSP plays a key role in the professionalism of the private security industry in Quebec, hand in hand with stakeholders of this industry.